anupshinde/nirman/README.md

 	mkdir mysite

-Create a new sample site, with the ``` --new  ``` option
+To create a new [sample site as shown here](http://nirmandemo.anupshinde.com/)

     nirman --new

-It will create a sample blog, generate static HTML and host it at http://localhost:8888
+It will create a sample blog, generate static HTML and host it at [http://localhost:8888](http://localhost:8888)

 Press ``` Ctrl+C ``` to stop server